How do I integrate Bocada Cloud with HaloPSA for ticketing?

 10. You will see a Client ID displayed – copy and paste this into the Client ID field in Bocada Cloud.

 11. You will see a Client Secret displayed – copy and paste this into the Client Secret field in Bocada Cloud.
-Do not click the Save button before you paste the Client Secret into Bocada Cloud as it will disappear from the screen after its saved.
+DO NOT CLICK THE SAVE BUTTON before you paste the Client Secret into Bocada Cloud as it will disappear from the screen after it is saved.

 12. You will see a Login Type field - ensure that Agent is selected (default)